murchandamus/bips/bip-update-process.md

 date, and description in a Changelog section.
 The version number is inspired by semantic versioning (MAJOR.MINOR.PATCH).
-The MAJOR version is incremented if changes to the BIP’s Specification are introduced that are incompatible with prior versions (which should be rare after a BIP is Proposed, and only happen in well-grounded exceptional cases to a BIP that is Active).
+The MAJOR version is incremented if changes to the BIP’s Specification are introduced that are incompatible with prior versions (which should be rare after a BIP is Proposed, and only happen in well-grounded exceptional cases to a BIP that is Deployed).
 The MINOR version is incremented whenever the specification of the BIP is changed or extended in a backward-compatible way.
 The PATCH version is incremented for other changes to the BIP that are noteworthy (bug fixes, test vectors, important clarifications, etc.).
 The version should start at 1.0.0 with the date the BIP was promoted to Proposed.
 An example of a Changelog section can be seen in